Diamondskeleton0/2D-Platformer/README.md

 ## What Makes this a Game?

-You can jump around, jump around!
+You can KILL
+you can also move using your momentum and your punch!

 ## References

+troll face

 ## Future Development

-An actual game
+maybe?

 ## Created by